zephyrproject-rtos/zephyr/doc/collaboration/documentation/modular.rst

 structured following this guidelines.

 .. note::
-   The guidelines presented in :ref:`generalWriting` still apply to modular writing, except where specifically noted to the contrary.
+   The guidelines presented in :ref:`basic_writing` still apply to modular writing, except where specifically noted to the contrary.

 Module Types